 What to Pack

-Because there are so many things to do in California during October and they happen everywhere from the desert to the mountains, your packing list will vary depending on what you're doing.
+Things to do in California during October happen everywhere from the desert to the mountains.
+Your packing list will vary depending on what you're doing.
 These are a few things to keep in mind.

-By September, water and air temperatures at the beach make oceanside strolls and quick barefoot dips in the surf feasible, but you should know that the beach areas are always colder than inland and they get even chillier when the sun goes down.
+Water and air temperatures at the beach are still good for oceanside strolls and quick barefoot dips in the surf.
+But you should know that the beach areas are always colder than inland and they get even chillier when the sun goes down.

 - Fleet Week, San Francisco: It's a celebration of the military fleet, featuring some impressive ships and an eye-popping air show.

-- Pumpkin Festival, Half Moon Bay: Home of that giant pumpkin contest you see every year in the media, with lots of fall fun.
+- Pumpkin Festival, Half Moon Bay: It's that giant pumpkin contest you see every year in the media, with lots of fall fun.